FinPos: A Position-Aware Trading Agent System for Real Financial Markets: Architecture of FinPos

 This score represents the aggregated expected trend across multiple timescale (e.g., 1-day, 7-day, and 30-day).
 The reward at time $t$, $Reward_{t}$ is defined as follows:

 $d_t$ and $q_t$ denote the direction and quantity of the purchasing decision at the current time step, respectively.
+Crucially, this reward is used only during training-time simulation, no future-dependent signals are accessed at test time.

-This reward design serves two purposes: 1. \textbf{Encourage trend alignment:} The agent receives positive reinforcement when its predicted direction matches the actual market movement.
-In this way, the agent is guided away from overfitting to daily fluctuations and instead learns to associate price trajectories with textual information and broader market trends, enabling more robust causal inference in decision-making.
-2. \textbf{Penalty for passivity:} In our experiments, we find that during periods of high volatility, agents tend to maintain a inactive state.
+It serves two complementary roles in guiding the dual-agent architecture: \textbf{(1) Guiding the Direction Agent:} The term $\texttt{pos}_t \times M_t$ provides positive reinforcement when the agent’s directional decision (\texttt{buy}/\texttt{sell}/\texttt{hold}) aligns with the multi-horizon trend $M_t$.
+This encourages the Direction Agent to move beyond short-term noise and base decisions on longer-term market signals. \textbf{(2) Guiding the Quantity Agent:} During LLM reflection, the Quantity Agent uses this reward to learn when to adjust exposure.
+Through this process, the agent internalizes the concept of position as a dynamic state.
+In our experiments, we find that during periods of high volatility, agents tend to maintain a inactive state.
 To address this, we introduce a quadratic penalty on $|M_t|$. whenever the position remains unchanged.
 This discourages missed opportunities in volatile markets while also preventing excessive trading in stable periods.